List of Manchester City F.C. players: Club captains

+This is a list of City's official club captains, who are currently appointed via a vote of players and staff.
+Other players (vice-captains) have led the team on the pitch when the club captain is not playing or not available.
+Some players have been made captain on a one-off basis to celebrate or commemorate an event, e.g. Oleksandr Zinchenko captained the team in their 2021–22 FA Cup fifth round tie at Peterborough United in support of his country during the 2022 Russian invasion of Ukraine.

 Most prolific goalscorers

 The players who have scored the most goals in total during their entire club career can be determined by sorting on the appropriate column in either of the above tables.
 Below is an additional sortable list of the most prolific Manchester City strikers' acumen in front of goal based on their best individual seasons for the club.
 Current players are highlighted in blue.

 Most England caps

 The following is a list of the most capped England internationals to play for Manchester City.
 The list is initially presented in the chronological order of the dates each player made his debut for England at full international level but can be sorted based on the contents of the fourth column to display the players in order of most appearances for their country.
 The list includes all ten of the most capped players who played for England while also actively playing for the club (just sort the list instead based on the contents of the third column).
 Players who won all of their England caps playing for Manchester City are indicated in bold font.
 Internationals with no caps won while playing at Manchester City are indicated in italics.
 Players who are currently internationally active players are highlighted in blue.